fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Set-AzureRmSqlServerFirewallRule.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmSqlServerFirewallRule** cmdlet modifies a firewall rule in an ssSDS server.
+The **Set-AzureRmSqlServerFirewallRule** cmdlet modifies a firewall rule in an Azure SQL Database server.

 ## EXAMPLES